huddy67/Morrill-Hudson-Portfolio/datamovement.md

 ![](first.png)

 #### 1. Position the board
 After setting up the workspace, the first thing I did was use the Translate tool to place the board at the coordinates (6, 6).
-This spot gives the CNC enough room to hold the board securely while keeping waste material to a minimum.
+This spot gives the CNC enough room to hold the board securely while keeping waste material to a minimum which is an important decision so that we do not waste materials.

 #### 2. Hide unnecessary files
 I then hid the .drl and f.cu_pad files so only the edge.cuts and f.cu layers were visible.
 This makes it easier to focus on the parts that actually need to be milled.
+To do this, simply click the icon on the left of the file name that looks like an eye, and make sure it is crossed out.
+If it is, then you know that the file is hidden and can continue to the next step.

 #### 3. Create the 2D Pocket setup
 With those layers selected, I chose 2D Path → 2D Pocket.
 A menu popped up with several options to adjust.
 I set the end depth to 0.05 mm and selected the 0.8 mm Corn tool along with the 0.2 mm 30° metal engraving tool.
 These tools are needed to remove the top copper layer without cutting too deeply.